robfletcher/strikt/site/src/orchid/resources/wiki/expecting-exceptions.md

 ## Asserting success

-You can also assert that an exception is _not_ thrown by the `expectCatching` lambda using the `succeeded()` assertion function.
+You can also assert that an exception is _not_ thrown by the `expectCatching` lambda using the `isSuccess()` assertion function.

-The `succeeded()` function returns an `Assertion.Builder<T>` where the type of the chained assertion subject is inferred from the value the lambda returns.
+The `isSuccess()` function returns an `Assertion.Builder<T>` where the type of the chained assertion subject is inferred from the value the lambda returns.
 This allows you to chain further assertions about the returned value.